Serving our communities with Sandy Spencer.

 We also celebrate the lives of local older people through our Extraordinary Lives Project.
 In partnership with the University of Bath, we provided a space for people to talk about their experiences, and as a result, produced a story about their lives to share with their families and friends.

 What plans does Guild Living have in the pipeline prior to opening our first Guild community?

 A Guild Gallery will open in all our locations, designed for the community rather than just our customer base.
 It is a place where you can learn more about healthy ageing, get involved in different programmes, or simply meet with friends.

 And with this comes a wide variety of ways in which we could involve local people and businesses.
-For example, in Bath, we would hope to allow The Bath Literary Society space to host meetings our group activity in the Gallery.
 Ultimately, we would like to run events based on the local communities’ interests to appeal to local people and future Members.

 We would also hope to involve our university relationships, hosting lectures on popular topics, as well as networking events and forums.
 We also can’t wait to provide a space for U3A members to learn and have fun.

 The most important thing is that we want to be helping locally – and it is the people moving into Guild Living that will guide our approach.